lukaspustina/Evernote.lbaction/README.md

 [![Build Status](https://travis-ci.org/lukaspustina/Evernote.lbaction.svg?branch=master)](https://travis-ci.org/lukaspustina/Evernote.lbaction)

-The current Evernote integration in Launchbar version 6.8 (6140) has a few short comings that make it difficult to interact with Evernote through Launchbar.
-For example, search terms are concatenated with `%20` as in URL encoded space, there is no preview of found notes you could select from, and creating new notes does not work with Evernote more recent than version 5.
+The current Evernote integration in Launchbar version 6.8 (6140) has a few shortcomings that make it difficult to interact with Evernote through Launchbar.
+For example, search terms are concatenated with `%20` as in URL encoded space, there is no preview of found notes you could select from, and creating new notes does not work properliy if you are using Evernote 6 or above.

-This Launchbar Action mitigates these short comings.
+This Launchbar Action mitigates these shortcomings.

 <p align="center"><img src="assets/Full menu.png"></p>